·

 The scholar watched her bounce into the back kitchen as he touched his stomach.
 The flavor of the tonic rushed from his stomach to his nasal cavity and he could not help but become dispirited: “I won’t be replenished to death, right?”

 At noon, Shao Zi gazed at the rooftop of the tavern from the backyard.
-The demonic energy in the clouds that Yun Chang spread still hadn’t dissipated, but that Daoist priest still had yet come.
+The demonic energy in the clouds that Yun Chang spread still hadn’t dissipated, but that Daoist priest had yet to come.
 Her brows pinched and she called out: “Pa Pa.”

 Shao Zi patted the boy who had a steadfast and honest appearance:5 “Pa Pa, remember to have your brothers keep an eye on all the streets in town.
 If a Daoist priest comes, tell me.”